-Session and/or live bass work for Frank Ocean, David Byrne, Peter Gabriel, Bullion, Sampha, Orlando Weeks (Maccabees), Hayden Thorpe (Wild Beasts), Laura Groves, Vegyn, Westerman, Nilufer Yanya and many others.
+Session and/or live bass work for Frank Ocean, David Byrne, Peter Gabriel, Bullion, Sampha, Orlando Weeks, Hayden Thorpe, Laura Groves, Vegyn, Westerman, and many others.
 I was the bass player on Frank Ocean's 'Blond' and 'Endless' albums, and I play in his live band.
+I also played on Hannah Peel's 2021 Mercury Prize nominated album, 'Fir Wave'.

 I'm a London based session bassist.
 I've had the pleasure to work with Frank Ocean, David Byrne, Peter Gabriel, Sampha, Richard Russell's Everything is Recorded, Laura Groves, Hayden Thorpe, Orlando Weeks, Ibeyi, Green Gartside, Jai Paul/ Paul Institute, Romy Madley Croft, MT Hadley, Joviale, Lola Young, Aeris Roves, Hannah Peel, Dave Okumu, Westerman, Vegyn, Eska, Shabaka Hutchings, Bullion, Pete Brown, Eddie Kramer, Anoushka Lucas, Patrick Campbell Lyons (Nirvana UK), and many others.
 There's nothing more exciting to me than the challenge of a new song to play on!
 Whatever it is, I'm always very happy to have a go at it.
 I'm (I've been told!) a very sensitive, imaginitive, melodic player, and I have a lovely selection of beautiful vintage basses here to choose from, depending on what a song requires.
 I have a good set up here at home, for remote session recording - so I'm here, ready to go.
 I'm not at all flaky, and I'll always give a tune my absolute best.
 I'm as co-operative as they come!
 My basic sound is very much a classic/ vintage one.
 I use a pick by default, but I'm happy to play fingerstyle when asked (I'm equally adept at both approaches).
 I get asked to do allsorts: simple grooves, off centre melodic lines, busy funky weaving patterns, crazy solo stuff.
 I'm up for anything!
 Get in touch.
 I'd love to help out.